tymyrddin/red-app/source/docs/recon/README.md

 ## What?

-Identifying technologies and outdated modules used in the development of web applications.
+Identifying technologies and outdated modules used in the development of web applications, and perhaps finding some usernames, passwords, keys, tokens ...

 ## Why?